 - Dust, mop, or vacuum your floor regularly to rid it of any dirt or debris

 - Use hardboard runways or an appliance hand truck to transport any furniture onto the floor

-- Avoid lengthy exposure to direct sunight by using drapes or blinds to block the sun during peak hours
+- Avoid lengthy exposure to direct sunlight by using drapes or blinds to block the sun during peak hours

-- Use non-staining mats (rubber may cause the floor to become discolored)
+- Use non-staining mats (rubber may cause the floor to become discoloured)

 - Equip furniture and large appliances with felt pads or large surface, non-staining floor protectors

 - Use mats at entrances to help provent debris from being tracked onto your hybrid flooring

 - Turn the beater bar off when using your vacuum and avoid electric brooms

 - Avoid harsh cleaners or chemicals – feel free to contact us for specific cleaning product recommendations for hybrid flooring

 While this is not a comprehensive guide to DIY hybrid flooring installation, we hope this gives you a good idea of what to expect.